rackerlabs/design-system/_component_design/left-nav.md

 ## Best practices

-Consider the following best practices when you construct a left navigation pane:
+Consider the following best practices when you construct the left navigation:

 - Implement only primary and secondary navigation items.
 - If you have a very large information architecture, you can use tertiary navigation items.
 However, in most cases we recommend that you compress or sort the information architecture so that only primary and secondary links are needed.